 Blackthorn is a large thorny shrub tolerant of most soils.
 It works as an animal-proof or cattle-proof impenetrable hedging plant.
 This deciduous shrub with sharp edges can grow up to 3 or 3.6 meters.
 It should not be confused with P. cerasifera (cherry plum).

-Put a teaspoon of blackthorn berries into a 200ml cup of boiled water.
-Cover it and let it brew for 10 minutes.
+Tea: Put a teaspoon of blackthorn berries into a 200ml cup of boiled water.
+Cover it and let it steep for 10 minutes.
 Strain and drink a cup three times per day.

 All Herbs Are Hand Picked